-The most common method to decompose a signal into IMFs is the Empirical Mode Decomposition (EMD), introduced by (Huang et al., 1998)).
-However, the FIF method has some properties that makes it preferable.
+The most common method to decompose a signal into IMFs is the empirical mode decomposition (EMD), introduced by Huang et al. (1998).
+However, the FIF method has some properties that make it preferable.
 In particular, it is more robust to noise (Cicone et al., 2016), it is not prone to mode mixing (Cicone et al., 2024b), and it generates no unwanted oscillations as defined by Cicone et al. (2022).
-The FIF shares some of these good properties with the Ensemble Empirical

-Mode Decomposition (EEMD, Wu and Huang (2009)), but for EEMD this comes with a severe increase in computational cost.
-On the contrary, FIF can be formulated using FFT (Cicone and Zhou, 2021) making it numerically efficient.
+The FIF shares some of these good properties with the ensemble empirical mode decomposition (EEMD; Wu and Huang, 2009), but for EEMD this comes with a severe increase in computational cost.
+In contrast, FIF can be formulated using fast Fourier transform (FFT) (Cicone and Zhou, 2021), making it numerically efficient.
 To perform a time-frequency analysis of a signal, FIF is complemented by the IMFogram technique (Barbe et al., 2020; Cicone et al., 2024a).
-From the IMFogram, instantaneous amplitudes and frequencies are computed for each components from the envelope of the absolute value of extrema and the distribution of zero crossings, respectively.
+From the IMFogram, instantaneous amplitudes and frequencies are computed for each component from the envelope of the absolute value of extrema and the distribution of zero crossings, respectively.